 The Moot Court Board allows students at Duke to participate in Board activities and Moot Court competitions.
 Moot Court is appellate advocacy, where students act as if they are arguing a case on appeal to the Supreme Court, a circuit court, or a state supreme court.

-Participating in Moot Court gives members a chance to hone their speaking, advocacy, and critical thinking skills--all of which serve one in the real world.
+Participating in Moot Court Board gives members a chance to hone their speaking, advocacy, and critical thinking skills.
 Members are also afforded the opportunity on several occasions to meet judges and visit cutting edge problems in a variety of areas of the law.
 Most importantly, Board members can compete in interscholastic tournaments which offer competitors the opportunity to build expertise in a field, test themselves against the skills of students at other schools, and win accolades.

-EVERYONE!
-Competing in the Hardt Cup or Dean's Cup not only helps to build advocacy skills, but also helps to sharpen your public speaking and legal analysis skills.
-Participation in Moot Court competitions is a benefit to every law student, regardless of what type of law you intend to practice.
+Participation in moot court competitions such as the Hardt Cup, the Dean's Cup, and the Jessup Cup can benefit every Duke Law student.
+Competing in moot court competitions provides an opportunity for students to build advocacy skills, sharpen public speaking skills, and engage in legal analysis in a variety of areas of law.
 The skills are not only beneficial for future trial attorneys.
 The ability to speak persuasively and think on your feet is invaluable in all types of legal careers.

-The top finishers in the Hardt Cup, Dean's Cup, and Jessup tryouts are extended invitations to join the Moot Court Board.
+Top competitors in the Hardt Cup, Dean's Cup, and Jessup Cup are extended invitations to join the Moot Court Board.
 Each Board member is required to fulfill at least one participation credit prior to graduation.
 This requirement can be fulfilled in a number of ways including competing in one interscholastic competition or holding an Executive Board position.
-In addition, all Board members are required to help judge the intramural competitions sponsored by the Board.
+All Board members also judge the intramural competitions sponsored by the Board.